Optum/sourcehawk-scan-github-action/README.md

 ### `fail-on-warnings`

-Whether or not to fail the build on warnings
+Whether or not to fail the scan if only warnings exist

 **Default**: `false`